It means you’re taking additional risk.

-Windows XP is certainly one example, but the topic of unsupported software turns out to be much more complex than we might think.
+Older versions of Windows are certainly one example, but unsupported software turns out to be more complex than we might think.

 Let’s review some of the different aspects of unsupported software.